oracle-livelabs/spatial-graph/adb-graph/moviestream-graph/setup/setup.md

 ## Introduction

-In this lab you will create a stack that will run a terraform script to generate an Autonomous AI Database, create a Graph User, and upload the dataset that will be used.
+In this lab you will create a stack that will run a terraform script to generate an Autonomous AI Database, create a graph user, and upload the dataset that will be used.

 Estimated Time: 5 minutes.

 ### Objectives

 Learn how to

-- Run the stack to create an Autonomous AI Database, Graph user, and upload dataset
+- Run the stack to create an Autonomous AI Database, graph user, and upload dataset
 - Login to Graph Studio

 ## Task 1: Create OCI compartment

 [](include:iam-compartment-create-body.md)

 ## Task 2: Run Stack